 Get your paperwork in order

-Keeping good records of service history and any remedial work is always helpful, starting with proof of ownership.
+Keeping good records of your caravan’s service history and any remedial work is always helpful, starting with proof of ownership and CRiS registration.

-Also, keep receipts for any additional equipment fitted, as above.
+Also, keep receipts for any extra equipment fitted, as above.

 Note, also, for late models there must be a manufacturer-recognised service history for any continued warranty to be valid.